Mohammad Shamsuzzoha: Death

-Following the murder of Sergeant Zahurul haq in custody, one of the accused convict of Agartala Conspiracy Case on 15 February, the students of Rajshahi University started staging demonstration.
-On 17 February the students were injured by the Pakistani police.
-On the same day local administration imposed section 144 on Natore-Rajshahi Highway near to Rajshahi University.
+Following the murder of Sergeant Zahurul Haq in custody, one of the accused in the Agartala Conspiracy Case on 15 February, the students of Rajshahi University started staging demonstrations.
+On 17 February, the students were injured by the Pakistani police.
+On the same day, local administration imposed section 144 on the Natore-Rajshahi Highway near to Rajshahi University.
 When the students violated the section, the Pakistani army was deployed to shoot the students, but Shamsuzzoha talked with them and urged them not to fire.
 When the tension grew, the army fired on Shamsuzzoha.
 He was taken to the hospital and died there.
-A memorial sculpture was built right beside the Shahid Shamsuzzoha Hall, called "Sfulinga" for Dr. Shamsuzzoha as a symbol of respect.
+A memorial sculpture was built right beside the Shahid Shamsuzzoha Hall, called "Sfulinga" for Shamsuzzoha as a symbol of respect.